HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_updateservicedoc.md

 For an update to be applied any time by iLO, iLO checks for pending tasks that include `Bmc` in the `UpdateableBy` property.
 Note that items that are updateable by iLO are never marked as updatable by any other agent.

 Because of the strong ordering of the task queue, updaters do not bypass another pending item or exception item to find something to update.
 This can result in task queue stalls.
-For example, if the top fo the queue is marked as `Uefi` update, and the second item is marked `RuntimeAgent`, SUM/SUT won't process their item until the system has rebooted, and UEFI has processed its top item.
+For example, if the top of the queue is marked as `Uefi` update, and the second item is marked `RuntimeAgent`, SUM/SUT won't process their item until the system has rebooted, and UEFI has processed its top item.

 Updaters process the queue in order, looking at the task state: